islet-project/remote-attestation/examples/veraison/README.md

 measurements are saved there.

-This is performed by some specifically prepared realm (e.g. one provided by `fvp-cca-scripts`).
+This is performed by some specifically prepared realm (e.g. one provided by `Islet/scripts/fvp-cca`).
 To do this do the following:

-    CCA/fvp-cca-scripts $ ./scripts/fvp-cca.sh init
-    CCA/fvp-cca-scripts $ ./scripts/fvp-cca.sh build
-    CCA/linux-rsi $ make
+    CCA/islet $ ./scripts/init.sh
+    CCA/islet $ ./scripts/fvp-cca --normal-world=linux --realm=linux --rmm=islet --hes

 The first command will initialize the scripts and download all required components.
-The second command will build the platform and the realm and prepare the output directories.
-The third command will compile RSI module and command line tool and will place them in the fvp-cca-scripts directory structure, in the shared directory that will be visible for the realm.
+The second command will build the platform and the realm and run the FVP emulator and HES application.

-Now we need to run HES:

-    CCA/camellia-hes/camellia-hes-host-app $ cargo run -- -t

-And we need to run the FVP:

-    CCA/fvp-cca-scripts $ ./scripts/fvp-cca.sh run

-If run under X terminals should open with telnet 5000/5003.
-If not we can run those telnets manually on two separate terminals:

-    $ telnet localhost 5000
-    $ telnet localhost 5003

-Port 5000 is the main terminal with console.
-5003 is RMM.
-We don't need the second for now, but the telnet itself is necessary for FVP to work properly.
-When booting the TF-A is modified to talk to HES over the serial on port 5002.
-No need to configure anything, it should work out of the box and the result of this communication should be visible on both, the camelia-hes-host-app terminal and on the 5000 telnet when TF-A is booting.

 When the FVP linux is booted we need to run the realm:

-    Welcome to Buildroot, type root or test to login buildroot login: root
-    # cd /shared
-    # ./realm.sh
+    $ ./launch-realm.sh

 This will take a lot of time (FVP is slow).
 Wait until you have a realm shell.
 Then load RSI module and get the token:

-    ~ # cd /shared
+    # cd /shared
-    /shared # ./module.sh
+    /shared # inmod rsi.ko
     /shared # ./rsictl attest -o token.bin

 For the token part challenge value will be randomized, but in here it doesn't